onanypoint/epfl-semester-project-biaxialnn/README.md

                             taken from the same score.

 musescore_api_key       #   Musescore API Key.
 Only used during data retrieval.
-                            More info can found on developers.musescore.com
+                            More info can be found on developers.musescore.com
 ```
-A CLI implementation is also included.
+A CLI implementation is included.

 ### Usage